CallismartLtd/smart-woo-service-invoicing/readme.md

 1. Download the plugin zip file.
 2. Upload the plugin to your WordPress site plugin directory.
-3. Activate the Smart Woo Service and Invoicing Plugin from the WordPress plugins page.
+3. Activate the Smart Woo Service Invoicing Plugin from the WordPress plugins page.

 Alternatively, you can install the plugin directly from your WordPress dashboard:
 1. Go to 'Plugins' -> 'Add New'.
 2. Search for 'Smart Woo Service and Invoicing'.
 3. Install and activate the plugin.

-For more details and updates, visit the [Smart Woo Service and Invoicing Plugin page](https://callismart.com.ng/smart-woo).
+For more details and updates, visit the [Smart Woo Service Invoicing Plugin page](https://callismart.com.ng/smart-woo).

 ## Usage